Von Hippel = Eugene von Hippel, the doctor who described the retinal tumors common in this condition

 —A family history of VHL plus any one of the tumors or cysts above, OR

 Diagnosis of spinal hemangioblastoma is usually made on the basis of MR (magnetic resonance) or CT (computed tomography) scans.
 MR scans use magnets, radio waves, and computer technology to produce images of organs and tissues like the brain and spinal cord.
 CT scans use a combination of X-rays and computer technology to produce detailed images of bones and soft tissues.

 Particularly for patients with VHL, any symptoms of a spinal cord tumor should be investigated promptly.
 These symptoms include numbness, abnormal sensations such as “pins and needles,” and/or weakness and clumsiness in the arms or legs.

 Small spinal cord hemangioblastomas do not necessarily require treatment if they do not cause symptoms.
 Symptomatic hemangioblastomas (those that cause symptoms), however, are candidates for prompt surgical treatment.

 The treatment of choice for symptomatic spinal hemangioblastomas is microsurgery, or removal using a surgical microscope and very fine, delicate operating tools.
 Most tumors can be completely removed using standard microsurgical techniques, and neurological function can usually be preserved (see video).
 Radiation therapy may be useful if the entire tumor cannot be safely removed.

 Preparing for Your Appointment

 Drs.
-Paul C. McCormick, Michael G. Kaiser, Alfred T. Ogden, Christopher E. Mandigo, Sheng-fu (Larry) Lo, Richard C.E.
+Paul C. McCormick, Michael G. Kaiser, Alfred T. Ogden, Christopher E. Mandigo, Patrick C. Reid, Richard C.E.
 Anderson (Pediatric), and Neil A. Feldstein (Pediatric) are experts in treating the spinal hemangiomas often associated with Von Hippel-Lindau Disease.
 They can also offer you a second opinion.